xulaq/xulaq/README.md

 ###

-<p align="center"> Note : the projects I've worked on are in private repositories, which is why they are not visible here. </p>
+<p align="center"> Note: the projects I've worked on are in private repositories, which is why they are not visible here. </p>